 How to Hard-Boil Eggs for Easter

-After 15 minutes, drain the eggs into a strainer or colander and rinse with cold water until cool enough to handle.
+After 15 minutes, drain the eggs into a strainer or colander and transfer to a bowl of ice water until cool enough to handle.
 Use immediately, or dry with a towel and refrigerate until ready to use.
 Boom — you’re ready for decorating, or in my case, lunch!

 Note: The USDA recommends leaving eggs at room temperature for no more than 2 hours, and consuming hard-boiled eggs within one week.